Refine your search

 School of Humanities, Philosophical Faculty

 I’m a geographer specialised in postcapitalist theory and practice.
-I work as a postdoctoral researcher in the Kone Foundation funded project “Post-ownership as an interpretation and experience of economic change” (09/2022-08/2025).
-My work centers on methods for sensing and making economies ‘otherwise’, and it builds upon feminist economic geographies, critical social and spatial theory, and participatory action methods.
+As a postdoctoral researcher in UEF’s Cultural Studies research group, I work in the Kone Foundation funded project “Post-ownership as an interpretation and experience of economic change” (09/2022-08/2025).
+My work centers on methods for making urban economies and spaces ‘otherwise’.
+I build upon feminist economic geographies, critical social and spatial theory, and participatory action methods.

 I defended my PhD at the University of Oulu’s Geography Research Unit in the Spring 2021.
 My thesis For Postcapitalist Studies: Inheriting Futures of Space and Economy brings together the thought of feminist economic geographers J.K.
 Gibson-Graham and deconstructive philosopher Jacques Derrida to think through what we inherit in imagining and practicing postcapitalist futures.
-A central goal was to develop the self-critical capacities of postcapitalist thinking.
+A central goal was to develop the self-critical capacities of postcapitalist thinking, which remains a central aim in all of my work.

 Publications